hassaan921/Excel_Dashboards/README.md

 3. Created structured pivot tables for detailed insights.
 4. Developed a visually compelling and interactive dashboard.

-Please explore the Excel file.
+Please access the brief report in PDF format uploaded herein, and explore the accompanying Excel file.
 Your feedback is valuable as I continue learning and refining my skills in data analytics and dashboard design!